sumand4l/html-css-beginner-projects/README.md

 ## Projects made using HTML5, CSS3, JavaScript and Web-Frameworks

-> This repo is a index of my Web Development projects (mostly sites).
-I made some of the projects while learning new technologies so those are based on tutorial and some of are my assignments.
+> This repo is a index of my Web Development projects.
+I made some of the projects while learning new technologies and some of are my assignments and hobby projects.

 :copyright: ```All Designs and Assets are Copyrighted to their respective owners```